binaryage/blog/_posts/2013-10-21-totalspaces2.md

 You can download TotalSpaces2 here:
 [http://totalspaces.binaryage.com/changes2](http://totalspaces.binaryage.com/changes2)

-TotalSpaces2 works well with both major multi-monitor spaces modes, but the re-written code offers performance benefits for single screen users as well.
-We hope you like it!
+TotalSpaces2 works well with both major multi-monitor spaces modes, but the re-written code offers performance benefits and ease of use for single screen users as well.

+I hope you like it!

 #### Upgrading